ThePhD/ThePhD.github.io/_posts/2019-12-18-embed - the details.markdown

 # Will it be Standard?

 ...
 I mean, maybe.
 I'll try my best which is really all I can do.
-If the Standard's Committee says no, there is always attempting to submit it as Clang, GCC and MSVC extensions and make it "de-facto" standard.
-But, as evidenced by compiler authors and people close to the GCC, Clang and libstdc++ metal:
+If the Standard Committees (C and C++) says no, there is always attempting to submit it as Clang, GCC and MSVC extensions and make it "de-facto" standard.
+But, as evidenced by compiler authors and people close to the GCC, Clang, and MSVC metal:

 > ... until it's pretty certain to get into the standard, 50:50 at best... there is a much higher barrier for getting non-standard extensions in than there used to be.

 > Most compiler communities (including msvc) don't really love implementing extensions like this.
 It undermines the committee and that, in turn, undermines one of the big things c++ has going for it.

-The world for nonstandard stuff has shrank vastly, thanks to a gold rush of people putting all their favorite nonstandard things in the early compilers and [people paying the cost of backwards compatibility](https://devblogs.microsoft.com/oldnewthing/20190830-00/?p=102823) for sometimes poorly thought out extensions.
+The world for nonstandard stuff has shrank vastly, thanks to a gold rush of people putting all their favorite nonstandard things in the early compilers and [people paying the cost of backwards compatibility](https://devblogs.microsoft.com/oldnewthing/20190830-00/?p=102823) for (sometimes poorly thought out) extensions.
 This also makes me mildly upset with my predecessors: in the age of adding whatever nonstandard crap you wanted to a compiler or library, all of the people writing FQAs and ranting about C and C++ on comp.lang.* and in e-mails and mailing lists could have just shut up and wrote a patch.
-Even the so-called "Academics" that developers (game, embedded, and others) like to reference with such _derision_ and _vitriol_, saying that these "perfect and pure" types are "ruining the Standard" were smarter than the Professionals.
+Even the so-called "Academics" that developers (game, embedded, and otherwise) like to reference with such _derision_ and _vitriol_, saying that these "perfect and pure" types are "ruining the Standard", were smarter than the Professionals.

+Really.

+To get around the rule limitations of their competitive programming competitions, "Academics" submitted _Policy Based Data Structures_ extensions to libstdc++ in 2004/2005.
+This allowed them to use hand-rolled data structures and kick untold amount of ass in programming competitions, because they had several ready-made data structures that could allow them to smoke their competition in speed just by having the mandated GCC compiler available.

+Talk about 200 IQ plays!

-To get around the rule limitations of their competitive programming competitions, "Academics" submitted _Policy Based Data Structures_ extension to libstdc++ in 2004/2005.
-15 years later, Red Hat maintainers can't even get rid of it without vocal kickback preventing them from doing so.
-Had any of the "Old Guard" of "Professional" developers who are currently now complaining about C and C++ just contributed to the community rather than sitting in their ivory tower and complaining about the world, I wouldn't have to write a 20 page paper and 3 blog posts and 2 separate optimized implementations with corroboration from the author of a C++ meta-language compiler to make progress on a bloody simple feature.
+15 years later, Red Hat maintainers can't even get rid of `#include <ext/pb_ds/...>` without vocal kickback.
+Can you imagine if any of the "Old Guard" of Professional developers who are currently now complaining about C and C++ just contributed to the community during the gold rush?
+If they had been as forward-thinking as the Academics who literally **hacked the damn standard library**, rather than sitting in their so-called ivory tower and complaining about the world?
+What if the old game devs who @ me and other young Committee members with complaints had done what would have likely been a weekend's worth of work at most "back in the day"?
+Well, just maybe I wouldn't have to write a 20 page paper (plus 2 secondary papers going to 2 different ISO Committees) and 3 blog posts and 2 separate optimized implementations with corroboration from the author of a C++ meta-language compiler to make progress on a bloody simple feature.
 I'd just say "standardize this existing practice".

+But not in this timeline.

-But instead of standing on the shoulders of giants, I have to instead struggle not to be crushed beneath the booted heel of their glib inaction, old frustrations, and callous indifference.
-That they should dry up the oasis of useful extensions and extended functionality while the last of us ration the water we bleed out of already dying cactuses.
-But, it's fine dear reader!
-I can't control everything -- or anything, really -- but I do know that if I can get even just a few of these things in my hands, I know what I am capable of.
+Instead of standing on the shoulders of giants, I have to instead struggle not to be crushed beneath the booted heel of their glib inaction, old frustrations, and callous indifference.
+That they should dry up the oasis of useful extensions and extended functionality while the last of us ration the water we bleed out of already dying cactuses!
+But it's fine, dear reader.
+I can't control everything -- or anything, really -- but I do understand that if I can get even just a few of these things in my hands, I know what I am capable of.
 I know what I can fix.

-And I won't mess it up, for me or my programming successors.
+And I won't mess it up, for me or the ones who come after me.

 See you in 2020. 💚